Vinayakmane47/duplicate_question_checker_NLP/README.md

 ## Overview :

 Quora is a platform where people can ask and answer questions, with around **100 Million** monthly visitors.
 Many people ask similar questions, which can be time-consuming for followers to answer repeatedly.
 To solve this, I worked on a project to predict whether two questions are duplicates or not.
 I started with basic models like **XGBoost** and **Random Forest** and gradually improved their accuracy.
-Additionally, I trained the data using an **LSTM** model and NLP TRnasformers like **BERT** , **ROBERTa**.
+Additionally, I trained the data using an **LSTM** model and NLP Transformers like **BERT** , **ROBERTa**.
 This system could potentially help improve efficiency on Quora by detecting duplicate questions.

 ## The Dataset :